- Number of foundations in Germany grew by just shy of 3 percent year-on-year in 2020

 At a glance: the federal states and cities

 As per 31.12.2020, there were a total of 23,876 foundations with legal status according to civil law in Germany.
 88.6 percent of these are based in the western states.
-In terms of the increase in the number of foundations, Hesse is the leading federal state, recording growth of 8 percent as compared with 2019, followed by Rhineland-Palatinate with 5.9 percent and Brandenburg with 4.9 percent.
-The highest number of foundations – namely 4,685 – is to be found in North Rhine-Westphalia.
-However, Hamburg remains the federal state with the most foundations by size of population: 78 foundations for every 100,000 inhabitants.
+In terms of the increase in the number of foundations, Hesse is the leading federal state, recording an increase of 8 percent compared to 2019, followed by Rhineland-Palatinate with 5.9 percent and Brandenburg with 4.9 percent.
+The highest number of foundations – that is 4,685 – is to be found in North Rhine-Westphalia.
+However, Hamburg remains the federal state with most foundations by the size of population: 78 foundations for every 100,000 inhabitants.
 The state with the lowest density of foundations is still Brandenburg with ten foundations per 100,000 inhabitants.

 New front-runner among cities

 A glance at the top 50 cities with the most foundations reveals that Darmstadt has become Germany’s foundation capital for the first time.
 This major city in Hesse now heads the list with 152 foundations for every 100,000 inhabitants.
-Würzburg – which led the field last year – is now in second place (101 foundations/100,000 inhabitants).
-Oldenburg is once again in third place behind Würzburg (85 foundations/100,000 inhabitants).
-The top 50 also includes large cities in East Germany, such as Potsdam, Jena and Dresden.
+Wurzburg – which led the field last year – is now in the second place (101 foundations/100,000 inhabitants).
+Oldenburg is once again in the third place behind Wurzburg (85 foundations/100,000 inhabitants).
+The top 50 also include large cities in East Germany, such as Potsdam, Jena and Dresden.